dirkx/tee-log/README.rst

 you can simply open a webbrowser and connect to http://10.0.0.2 (i.e. to the IP address of the EPS32) and see the output scroll.

+Note that you can still stream to the indivudal loggers; e.g. in above example

+        telnetSerialStream.println("Telnet only");

+works too.

 It is used at the https://makerspaceleiden.nl/ for its door access: https://github.com/makerspaceleiden.